System Assembly and Testing

 With the transformer being hidden behind the heatsink, this arrangement has plenty of wall-space in which to mount the various external components.

 Here, the mounting hole for the triac is located centrally across the width of the box and heatsink, and is one 'valley' (6mm) above the mid-point of the heatsink.

 NB.
 In the photo above, the heatsink is located as high as possible, with its upper edge tight against the protruding lip.
 This means that the triac has to be mounted at the extreme end of its leads.
 Having assembled several boxes, I've found it better to lower the heatsink slightly - just a few millimeters - which suits the location of the triac better.

-When using a Schneider enclosure and ABL heatsink, the centre of this hole needs to be approx. 50mm from the base of the box.
+When using a Schneider enclosure and ABL heatsink, the centre of this hole needs to be approximately 30mm from the base of the box.

 An insulating washer takes minimal space so should not noticeably affect the triac's location.